 \begin{proof} We follow exactly the same proof of \cite[Theorem 1.3]{rigidity_CBC} except we use Corollary~\ref{Cor4.6 in BCL} instead of \cite[Corollary~4.6]{rigidity_CBC} and use Corollary~\ref{cor:3.5 in BCL} instead of \cite[Corollary~3.5]{rigidity_CBC}.
 Hence, we decide not to repeat the proof word for word. \end{proof}

-\begin{rem} For a metric space of bounded geometry, it is clear that if all sparse subspaces yield only compact ghost projections in their Roe algebras, then they contain no block-rank-one ghost projections in their Roe algebras neither.
+\begin{rem} For a metric space of bounded geometry, it is clear that if all sparse subspaces yield only compact ghost projections in their Roe algebras, then they also do not contain any block-rank-one ghost projection in their Roe algebras.
 Thus, we have formally generalised \cite[Theorem~1.3]{rigidity_CBC}, and all of the four cases in \cite[Theorem~5.3]{rigidity_CBC} can be included in the setting of Proposition~\ref{prop:rigidity.Roe}.

 An advantage of using block-rank-one ghost projections (rather than arbitrary non-compact ghost projections) is that we have a geometric characterisation proved in Corollary~\ref{cor:geometric condition characterisation}, which formulates in terms of measured asymptotic expanders.
 More precisely, we will show that both conditions concerning Roe algebras and uniform Roe algebras in Definition~\ref{our geometric condition} are equivalent to that $X$ contains no sparse subspaces consisting of ghostly measured asymptotic expanders.
 Studying measured asymptotic expanders allows us to produce new examples of rigid spaces (see Section~\ref{sec:examples} for details). \end{rem}